mui/material-ui/docs/pages/blog/material-ui-v6-sneak-peek.md

 + import { CssVarsProvider } from '@mui/material/styles';
 ```

-Serializable values like palette, spacing, typography, etc. are converted to CSS variables and can be accessed from `theme.vars`.
+Serializable values like palette, spacing, typography, etc., are converted to CSS variables and can be accessed from `theme.vars`.

-With CSS variables, you can easily integrate your prefered styling solution with Material UI.
+With CSS variables, you can easily integrate your preferred styling solution with Material UI.

 ```css title="styles.css"
 .custom-card {